Rajka is an American Board Certified Family Physician with over 14 years of clinical experience. She also runs a blog, Expat Doctor Mom.

 Q: What’s the cost of living in Qatar compared to home?
 What is cheap or expensive in particular?

 A: The cost of living in Doha (in regard to rent) is astronomically high!
 Thankfully, housing is included.
 I also find the groceries quite expensive and the quality of produce poor as compared to the USA.

 Q: What are the locals like; do you mix mainly with other expats?

-A: It was difficult in the beginning for me to socialise with the locals as many of my colleagues were male and it was not really appropriate to socialise with them outside of work.
-However, the few locals we have met and socialise with have been a nice addition to our circle of friends.
+A: It was difficult in the beginning for me to socialise with the locals as many of my colleagues were male, and it was not really appropriate to socialise with them outside of work.
+However, the few locals we have met and socialised with have been a nice addition to our circle of friends.